osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ## 4.4 Properties and extensions
 ### 4.4.1 Overview
-Resources in OSIRIS use two complementary mechanisms to represent data beyond the standard fields defined in Section 4.1:
+Resources in OSIRIS use two complementary mechanisms to represent data beyond the standard fields defined in section 4.1:

 - **`properties`**: A free-form object for resource attributes and configuration details
 - **`extensions`**: A namespaced object for vendor-specific or organization-specific structures that must not collide with the core schema